Catalogue: Traditional Program:

 MOSAIC is a class designed to assist freshmen in their transition to Christian higher education.
 Issues of adjustment, academic rigor, time management, disciplined study, and specific learning strategies are welded together in an effort to consistently promote and evaluate student success.

-The two hour credit course meets throughout the fall semester.
+The one hour credit course meets throughout the fall semester.

 Warren A. Hood Library